How the UDRP Process Works and What You Need to Prove

 Bad Faith Under the UDRP

-UDRP paragraph 4(b) provides a non-exclusive list of circumstances that, if found by the panel, constitute evidence of registration and use in bad faith.
-These include registering the domain name primarily for the purpose of selling it to the trademark owner or a competitor for consideration in excess of documented out-of-pocket costs, registering the domain name to prevent the trademark owner from reflecting its mark in a corresponding domain name as part of a pattern of such conduct, registering the domain name primarily to disrupt the business of a competitor, and using the domain name to intentionally attract Internet users to the respondent's website for commercial gain by creating a likelihood of confusion with the complainant's mark.
+UDRP paragraph 4(b) provides a nonexclusive list of circumstances that constitute evidence of registration and use in bad faith.
+One is registering the domain primarily to sell it to the trademark owner or a competitor for more than documented out-of-pocket costs.
+A second is registering it to prevent the owner from reflecting its mark in a corresponding domain, as part of a pattern of such conduct.
+A third is registering it primarily to disrupt a competitor's business.
+A fourth is using it to attract internet users to the respondent's website for commercial gain by creating a likelihood of confusion with the complainant's mark.

 Panels also consider circumstances outside the paragraph 4(b) list.
-Pay-per-click advertising that monetizes traffic based on the trademark's recognition, failure to respond to the complaint, use of a privacy or proxy registration service to conceal identity, and implausible explanations for the registration all factor into the bad faith analysis.
+Pay-per-click advertising that monetizes traffic based on the trademark's recognition, an implausible explanation for the registration, false contact information, or use of a privacy service to frustrate notice or enforcement may support a bad faith finding.
+Default and the legitimate use of a privacy service don't establish bad faith by themselves.

 Under the passive holding doctrine, established in Telstra Corporation Limited v.
-Nuclear Marshmallows (WIPO Case No. D2000-0003), a panel may find bad faith use even when the respondent is not actively using the domain name, if the circumstances indicate that the respondent's passive holding amounts to use in bad faith.
-Relevant circumstances include the strength and fame of the complainant's mark, the respondent's failure to respond, the absence of any conceivable good faith use of the domain name, and the respondent's concealment of identity.
+Nuclear Marshmallows (WIPO Case No. D2000-0003), a panel may find bad faith use even when the respondent isn't actively using the domain name.
+Panels examine all the circumstances, including the distinctiveness or reputation of the mark, the respondent's failure to provide evidence of an actual or contemplated good faith use, efforts to conceal identity or provide false contact information, and whether any claimed good faith use is plausible.

 The Procedure

-Filing.
-A complainant submits a complaint to an approved dispute resolution provider (such as WIPO, the Forum, the Asian Domain Name Dispute Resolution Centre, or the Czech Arbitration Court).
-WIPO provides a Model Complaint template.
-Filing is electronic.
-No court filing, no summons, and no service of process are required.
+At filing, a complainant submits an electronic complaint to an approved dispute resolution provider such as WIPO, FORUM, the Asian Domain Name Dispute Resolution Centre, or the Czech Arbitration Court.
+WIPO provides a model complaint.
+Civil service of process isn't required, but the provider must send the notice prescribed by Rule 2.

 Costs and Timeline